PSY329F2024/Casey-Zhang-Portfolio/README.md

 - MD File: https://github.com/Caseyzhang1/PSY329-Project/blob/main/Psy329_Project.md

 **Analysis 1:** Correlation between self-control and grit
-- <ins>Purpose:</ins> To determine whether there is a relationship between self-control and grit
 - <ins>Finding:</ins> There is statistically significant correlation (p<0.05) between self-control and grit.
 The direction and strength of this correlation are positive and weak (r=0.37)
 - <ins>Digestible interpretation:</ins> The higher an individual’s level of self-control, the more likely they are to have high levels of grit
 <img src="/img/g1.png" alt="g1" width="500">

 **Analysis 2:** Moderation analysis of gender (male vs. female)
-- <ins>Purpose:</ins> To determine whether gender moderates the relationship between self-control and grit
 - <ins>Finding:</ins> There is no statistically significant moderation effect of gender
 - <ins>Digestible interpretation:</ins> The relationship between grit and self-control does not differ when the sample is grouped by gender
 <img src="/img/g2.png" alt="g2" width="500">

 **Analysis 3:** Moderation analysis of race (white vs. non-white)
-- <ins>Purpose:</ins> To determien whether race moderates the relationship between self-control and grit
 - <ins>Finding:</ins> There is no statistically significant moderation effect of race
 - <ins>Digestible interpretation:</ins> The relationship between grit and self-control does not differ when the sample is grouped by gender
 <img src="/img/g3.png" alt="g3" width="500">